“Brazil has some of the most stunning and famous beaches in the World – Brazil Beaches”

 Marau Peninsula is located on the south coast of the Brazilian state of Bahia.
 This long peninsula features stretches of deserted beaches, mangroves, lagoons, coral reefs, and Atlantic rainforest.
 One of the most beautiful beaches on the peninsula are Taipus de Fora and Barra Grande with its white sands and calm waters.

 Porto de Galinhas – Pernambuco, Brazil

 Porto de Galinhas is located about 60 km (37 mi) south of the city of Recife.
-Voted as one of the best Brazilian beaches by a readers of a popular Brazilian magazine, the beach extends 18 km long, with white, fine grained sand.
-There is a chain of reefs lining along its coast and during low tide, the water trapped by the reefs form several natural pools where tourists can swim and snorkel and see colorful fish.
+Voted as one of the best Brazilian beaches by readers of a popular Brazilian magazine, the beach extends 18 km long, with white, fine grained sand.
+There is a chain of reefs lining along its coast and during low tide, the water trapped by the reefs from several natural pools where tourists can swim and snorkel and see colorful fish.

 Genipabu – Rio Grande do Norte, Brazil

 Known as Genipabu or Jenipabu, this Brazilian beach has a variety of large sand dunes and lagoons.
 It is located just outside the city of Natal.
 Here you can go on dune buggy rides, ride a camel, do some sand surfing down the dunes, or just relax and swim on its beaches.
 The beach has hotels, inns, restaurants, and beach tents.